-Veneers are different than Lumineers, although Lumineers are also classified as a type of veneer restoration, the only difference is that for Lumineers or no-prep veneers the dentist is not reshaping or preparing the tooth structure at all, hence they are also called no -prep veneers or prep less Veneers.
+Veneers are different than Lumineers, although Lumineers are also classified as a type of veneer restoration, the only difference is that for Lumineers or no-prep veneers the dentist is not reshaping or preparing the tooth structure at all, hence they are also called no-prep veneers or prep fewer Veneers.
 Both are pressed porcelain which they are very strong, and they mimic the optic of natural enamel, in which they are translucent.

 Would the Emax Veneers or Lumineers look bulky?

-Most patients want whiter teeth, depending on how discolored is your existing teeth is Emax Lumineers or no prep veneers will look bulkier compared to Emax veneers to hide the existing discolored tooth.
+Most patients want whiter teeth, depending on how discolored is your existing teeth are Emax Lumineers or no-prep veneers will look bulkier compared to Emax veneers to hide the existing discolored tooth.
 Generally, Lumineers will look bulkier and thicker than veneers.
-If the alignment of the teeth is not ideal, meaning they are in and out, Emax Lumineers is not recommended, but Emax thin veneers is suggested.
+If the alignment of the teeth is not ideal, meaning they are in and out, Emax Lumineers is not recommended, but Emax thin veneers are suggested.

 How would I know, how my teeth look like if using Emax Veneers or Lumineers?

-It is best to have an initial cast of your teeth done showing your existing teeth and ask the cosmetic dentist show you the waxup, mimicking the final result.
-There is a charge to do this service, but is well worth it.
+It is best to have an initial cast of your teeth done showing your existing teeth and ask the cosmetic dentist to show you the wax-up, mimicking the final result.
+There is a charge to do this service but is well worth it.

 Look at Below Picture

-Patient presented with discolored cracked teeth for the 4 front teeth.
-Lumineers or no prep veneers would NOT be appropriate for this case, since it would make the teeth very bulky, and would not be able to mask the dis-coloration, therefore Emax veneers was used by Dr. Mobasser, to take off 10 years off her face, and give the patient a priceless smile!
+The patient presented with discolored cracked teeth for the 4 front teeth.
+Lumineers or no-prep veneers would NOT be appropriate for this case, since it would make the teeth very bulky, and would not be able to mask the dis-coloration, therefore Emax veneers were used by Dr. Mobasser, to take 10 years off her face, and give the patient a priceless smile!

 Below Picture Before and After

-Patient had Implant bridge on two front teeth, which did not like the shape and color.
-Patient not pleased with her smile and the gums surrounding the teeth.
-After the smile makeover, Dr. Mobasser was able to beautify the smile, by combination of using Zirconia implant crown, Emax crown, and Emax Veneers, and match all the colors the same, which is a challenging treatment, when using different materials!
+The patient had an Implant bridge on two front teeth, which did not like the shape and color.
+The patient was not pleased with her smile and the gums surrounding the teeth.
+After the smile makeover, Dr. Mobasser was able to beautify the smile, by a combination of using Zirconia implant crown, Emax crown, and Emax Veneers, and match all the colors the same, which is a challenging treatment, when using different materials!